FLOOD INUNDATION MAP TRAINING – NOAA, Burlington

 People, organizations and municipalities should document damage before any repairs through photos.
 Keep copies of all invoices and receipts, and report damage promptly.

-NRPC works closely with the Vermont Agency of Transportation district offices to assist towns regarding transportation infrastructure.
+NRPC works closely with the Vermont Agency of Transportation Maintenance District offices to assist towns regarding transportation infrastructure.
 You may call them directly, or we will relay your information to them.

 Vermont Agency of Transportation maintains an updated map of state road closures for prolonged events.

-The Vermont League of Cities and Towns has released a flyer on the current flood response and a series of helpful links and tips for towns.
+The Vermont League of Cities and Towns has a series of helpful links for Preparedness, Response & Recovery for towns.

 The Vermont Municipal Flood Guide was created to assist all types of Vermont town officials, boards, staff, volunteers and others, with considerations and resources related to flooding disasters.